amandalynnelliott/particle_tracking/readme.md

 ### Charging Lofting

 For particles that lofted during charging, particle charge cannot be calculated.
-There is a correction to the vertical velocity from A. Caroll, *Laboratory measurements of initial launch velocities of electrostatically lofted dust on airless planetary bodies*, (2020).
+There is a correction to the vertical velocity from A. Carroll, *Laboratory measurements of initial launch velocities of electrostatically lofted dust on airless planetary bodies*, (2020).

 The vertical velocity correction is as follows: